binkley/modern-java-practices/README.md

 "standard" in the JVM community, wide-spread in use, and with much direct and indirect support for problems.

+Throughout when covering both Gradle and Maven, Gradle will be discussed first, then Maven.
+This is no expressing a preference!
+It is neutral alphabetical order.

 ## Keep local consistent with CI

 * [Batect](https://batect.dev/)